Have the freshest free hiking tips sent to you each month!

 After a hike, soak in a tub of warm Epsom salts.
 Your muscles will feel fatigue and soreness drain away with the bath water.

-One more potential arena for shoulder injury prevention: your preferred sleeping position.
+One more potential arena for shoulder injury prevention tips: your preferred sleeping position.

 Investigate different positions, try different pillows (is yours too high or too flat?), and watch how you wake up in the morning: where is your sore shoulder in relation to your trunk?